Rodsafreitas/OceanEncrypting/README.md

 Mocha : 4.0.1

-Just install the package using :
+Just install the package to start using :

 npm install OceanEncrypting --save

-Pass the value to function setEncrypting and will return a data protected.
+Pass the value and a key to function setEncrypting and will return a data protected.

-To get the value translated just call the getData passing the data protected and will return a value no encrypted.
+To get the value translated just call the getData passing the data protected and the key used and will return a value no encrypted.

-To run the script:
+To install packages:

 npm run